Fired Tyson boss says COVID office pool was a ‘morale boost’

 “It was a group of exhausted supervisors that had worked so hard and so smart to solve many unsolvable problems,” Merschbrock said.
 “It was simply something fun, kind of a morale boost for having put forth an incredible effort.
 There was never any malicious intent.
 It was never meant to disparage anyone.”

-A Tyson spokesman declined to comment on Merschbhrock’s assertions.
+A Tyson spokesman declined to comment on Merschbrock’s assertions.

 Mel Orchard, an attorney representing families of deceased employees, said protecting workers from the virus was not “an unsolvable problem.”
 He said the issue was a corporate culture where executives prioritized production and sales and treated line workers as expendable.